 The Scheme will continue to require that a person (or their legal nominee) sign and date their application for redress form.

-From early 2022, an application for redress form that is completed and submitted online through myGov, can be considered by the Scheme as valid using digital authentication in place of a hand written signature.
+From 13 March 2022, an application for redress form that is completed and submitted online through myGov, can be considered by the Scheme as valid using digital authentication in place of a hand written signature.

 Supporting information